 top of page

-The assemblage art contains photography mounted on canvas as well as ‘sketches’ with various materials (crushed glass, satin, oil pastel) and written text in ink.
+The assemblage art contains photography mounted on canvas as well as placement with various materials (such as sea glass, crushed glass, satin fabric) and written text in ink.
 I take my camera with me almost everywhere I go as my photography captures everyday sensory experiences.
 Much like a journal, the photographs identify and crop subject matter which I find has poetic and philosophical purpose in regard to contemporary identity.
 After the photography becomes mounted on the canvas, I write texts with ink on the canvas with poetic passages which ambiguously describe the subject.
 Upon the remaining surface, loose ‘sketches’ are made with various materials which helps deconstruct the physical aspects of the subject.
 The entire process, from capturing the subject, to deconstruction with a sketch, to philosophical scribing, entails a method steeped in a heightened sense of individualism in regard to image-making.
 My photography contains no Photoshop alteration and without any other digital enhancement in order to provide a documentary experience of a raw image.

 Various materials contained within my assemblages have specific conceptual purposes.
-For example, I often take photographs of aquatic life from aquariums and the watery mists of botanical gardens.
-As a result, the crushed glass I use has a connotation with ocean and rain water because of the reflective shine which resembles the glistening glow of light penetrating water.
+For example, I often take photographs of aquatic life from aquariums and the watery mists of beach shores.
+As a result, the sea glass and crushed glass I use has a connotation with ocean and rain water because of the reflective shine which resembles the glistening glow of light penetrating aqua as well as the fact sea glass comes from the ocean.
 In addition, glass comes from sand and sand comes from the beach, another direct conceptual reference.
-Satin becomes used to reflect a theatrical display.
-The fabric is often applied to the surface of my work in a manner similar to the drapers of a theatre stage.
+Satin becomes used to convey a theatrical display.
+The fabric is often applied to the surface of my work in a manner similar to the drapery of a theatre stage.
 Also, satin is generally regarded as a luxurious and fine material which reflects the value I have towards my subject matter, as elements which are sacred.

 Biography:

 As a writer and publisher, Michael has been consistently complimented on his detailed yet direct approach to art writing, largely devoid of plastic language.
-Such a style of critical analysis has been covered in two publications under Titan Contemporary Publishing: The Artist Feature Catalogue and Titan Contemporary Journal.
-The catalogue features curatorial essays on established artists from around the world while the journal focuses on contemporary art discourse and philosophy.
-Michael’s purpose as a publisher remains to provide critical commentary and content on the newest contemporary art available by publishing on multiple formats including on the TCP website, Substack, and in linen wrap hardcover book editions.
+Such a style of critical analysis has been covered in three publications under Point Pleasant Publishing: The Artist Feature Catalogue, Point Pleasant Journal, and Shoreline Voice.
+The catalogue features curatorial essays on established artists from around the world while the journal focuses on contemporary art discourse and philosophy, Shoreline Voice is a periodical spotlight on a notable artist.
+Michael’s purpose as a publisher remains to provide critical commentary and content on the newest contemporary art available by publishing on multiple formats including on the Point Pleasant website, Substack, Artwork Archive, and in linen wrap hardcover book editions.

 Curriculum Vitae